David Bowie: The Genesis of Tin Machine

 πŸ“… 1988-07-22

-πŸ“ Lausanne, πŸ‡¨πŸ‡ Switzerland
+πŸ“ Lausanne, Switzerland πŸ‡¨πŸ‡

 πŸ›οΈ Clos des MΓ©sanges

-🎸 Event: Artistic Evaluation: Mastering the Noise
+🎸 Event: Artistic: Evaluation and Mastering the Noise

 πŸ“… 1988-07-31

-πŸ“ Montreux, πŸ‡¨πŸ‡ Switzerland
+πŸ“ Montreux, Switzerland πŸ‡¨πŸ‡

 πŸ›οΈ Mountain Studios

-🎸 Event: Month-End Review: Post-Production Milestone
+🎸 Event: Chronology: Month-End Review and Post-Production Milestone

 Final Mastering & Post-Studio Reset – August 1988